-The 698 hectare property is located approximately 7km northwest of the city of Calama, in the II Region of Chile and immediately west of the Toki Cluster of porphyry copper deposits currently being developed by Codelco.
+The 698 hectare property was located approximately 7km northwest of the city of Calama, in the II Region of Chile.

-Consulting, labour and professional fees include a cost allocation of the time of our VP Exploration.
+Consulting, labour and professional fees included a cost allocation of the time of our VP Exploration.
 In Q4 2012, an initial RC drill program (8 hole, 2,308m) included intercepts of 88m @ 0.71%CuT and 32m @ 0.99% CuT in hole CED-R-4.
-In Q1 2014, the Company completed a 5 hole, 1191m diamond drilling program and a 7 hole, 950m reverse circulation drilling program.
+In Q1 2014, the Company completed a 5 hole, 1,191m diamond drilling program and a 7 hole, 950m reverse circulation drilling program.
 The exploration results concluded that the near surface mineralization intersected in drilling comprises both oxidized and enriched structurally controlled mineralization, and transported exotic copper oxides, but disappointingly of more limited extent than anticipated.
 A porphyry copper system may be present at unknown depth beneath this mineralization, but given the high risk nature of the target and the cost of testing it, both in terms of drilling and property payments, Coro elected to terminate the option to acquire the property in April 2014.

-The property acquisition costs relate the payment on signing of the option agreement (February 2012 - section 4.4) and the second payment of \$0.5 million.
-In February 2014, the Company obtained a three month extension to defer the \$0.65 million payment due, at a cost of \$20,000 per month to enable it to evaluate all of the available data.
+In February 2014, the Company obtained a three month extension to defer the third payment option payment (\$0.65 million), at a cost of \$20,000 per month to enable it to evaluate all of the available data.
+Q1 2013 property acquisition costs relate the payment the second payment of \$0.5 million due under the terminated option agreement.